-M.Phil History and Philosophy of Science, University of Cambridge
+M.Phil History and Philosophy of Science, University of Cambridge, with distinction

 In addition to her research, she is particularly interested in the role that histories of science, technology, and medicine play in secondary and higher education in history and STEM.
-From 2017-2020, she co-led the Science Beyond the West working group at Penn which meets regularly to discuss issues of pedagogy, historiography, methods and sources.
+From 2017-2020, she co-led the Science Beyond the West working group at Penn which addressed issues of pedagogy, historiography, methods and sources.
 Before coming to Penn, she was a Research Associate with the Making and Knowing Project at Columbia (see our contribution to Reassembling Scholarly Communications (MIT, 2020), an intern with AAAS's Scientific Responsibility program, and Project Manager for Columbia's Center for Science and Society and History in Action initiative.

 History of the earth sciences, early modern globalization, Southeast Asia, minerals, cross-cultural trade, K-12 education

 "The Impact of European Trade with Southeast Asia on the Mineralogical Studies of Robert Boyle," in Michael Bycroft and Sven Dupré eds.
 Gems in the Early Modern World: Materials, Knowledge and Global Trade, 1450–1800.
 Palgrave Macmillan, 2019, 87-116

 Co-authored with Pamela Smith, Tianna Uchacz, and Naomi Rosenkranz, “The Making of Empirical Knowledge: Recipes, Craft, and Scholarly Communication,” in Jonathan Gray and Martin Paul Eve eds.
 Reassembling Scholarly Communications: Histories, Infrastructures, and Global Politics of Open Access.
 Cambridge, MA: MIT Press, 2020, 125-144 [pdf]